 Yoga instructors recommend practicing yoga poses at least 15 to 20 minutes a day.
 You can also find gentle or pain-focused yoga classes at hospitals, medical centers and YMCAs.
 If you are new to yoga, you may need to try more than one teacher and one class to find a good fit.

-Like yoga, tai chi is an ancient Chinese art that can be effective in treating arthritis.
+Like yoga, tai chi is an ancient art that can be effective in treating arthritis.
 Tai chi has a little more movement than yoga and the breathing is a little less complicated.
 Tai chi is recommended for people with arthritis because it emphasizes important range-of-motion exercises.